If there’s one thing common between James Bond and most school kids, both wear oxford shoes.

 Sweater Over Dress Shirt for Smart Casual

-This is among my all-time favorite smart casual looks.
+A sweater over a shirt is among my all-time favorite smart casual looks.
 The reason is it’s as simple as it can be, yet so versatile.

 For example, navy pants and a light-blue dress shirt keep this combination serious.